d12frosted/elpa-mirror/gnu/corfu-readme.txt

   already provide a Capf out of the box.
 Nevertheless you may want to look into complementary packages to enhance your setup.

-  • [corfu-terminal]: The corfu-terminal package provides an overlay-based display for Corfu, such that you can use Corfu in terminal Emacs.

   • [corfu-candidate-overlay]: Shows as-you-type auto-suggestion candidate overlay with a visual indication of whether there are many or exactly one candidate available (works only with `corfu-auto' disabled).

+  • [corfu-terminal]: Child frames are supported by terminal Emacs 31 out of the box.
+On older Emacs versions, this package provides an overlay-based popup display.

   • [Orderless]: Corfu supports completion styles, including the advanced `orderless' completion style, where the filter expressions